bergmanlab/ecologIE/PMCminer/README.markdown

 V.0.1 (22/Feb/2012)
 ------------------

-###David A. Springate and Casey Bergman, Faculty of Life Sciences, University of Manchester
+###David A. Springate ... and Casey Bergman, Faculty of Life Sciences, University of Manchester

 Includes a Python wrapper for the [Linnaeus entity recognition tool](http://linnaeus.sourceforge.net/).

-The pmcminer.py file is the main executable to replicate the analyses in **An exploration of mining species interaction data from the ecology literature**, Springate and Bergman 2012 (forthcoming).
+The pmcminer.py file is the main executable to replicate the analyses in **An exploration of mining species interaction data from the ecology literature**, _Springate and Bergman 2012 (forthcoming)_.

 #####To do this you need...
-- A directory containing the PLoSONE XML archive
+- A directory containing the PLoS ONE XML archive
-- A set of DOIs from the PLoS API
+- A set of DOIs (e.g. from the PLoS API)
 - A working copy of Linnaeus
 - Species names dictionary
 - Ecological Interaction terms dictionary